nickrsan/OpenAgua/README.md

 ### OpenAgua

 In the example configurations below, Hydra Server will be available on hydra-server.mysite.com.
 So, OpenAgua needs to know this.
-In your /OpenAgua/instance/config.py file, add `HYDRA_URL = 'http://hydra-server.mysite.com/json'`.
-This tells OpenAgua where to look.
+In your /OpenAgua/instance/config.py file (see above), add `HYDRA_URL = 'http://hydra-server.mysite.com/json'`.

 ## Apache2 configuration